alanesq/esp32cam-demo/README.md

 You could also use 1 and 3 if you do not use Serial or 14,2&15 if not using SD Card Other possible pins you could solder directly to the esp32 module?
-17, 9, 10, 11, 6, 7, 8 More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/ Another option (which I have not actually tried yet) would be to attach a MCP23017 Bidirectional 16-Bit I/O Expander (possibly need to use the serial tx and rx pins) which would then give you 16 gpio pins to play with :-)
+17, 9, 10, 11, 6, 7, 8 More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/ You can use a MCP23017 io expander chip to give 16 gpio lines by enabling 'useMCP23017' in the setup section and connecting the i2c pins to 12 and 13 on the esp32cam module.
+Note: this requires the adafruit MCP23017 library to be installed.

                                                                 https://github.com/alanesq/esp32cam-demo